JonahDW/Image-processing/README.md

-                        Select  sources on total flux density matching the total island flux density, input value is sigma or -sigma to exclude these sources --DO_SELECT_ON=DOSELECTON
+                        Select  sources on total flux density matching the total island flux density, input value is sigma or -sigma to exclude these sources --DO_SELECT_SOURCE_SAMEINDEX=DOSELECTONSAMEIDX
+                        Select sources with the same column index, if [-] in front of column name to exclude these sources --DO_SELECT_ON=DOSELECTON
                         Set selection based on table column [e.g. Maj] --DO_SELECT_OPERATION=DOSELECTONOPERATION